About the Artist + Mentions

 KuuPottery is a ceramics studio producing handmade collections in small batches in Seattle, Washington.
-The collections made and sold are packaged with sustainable packaging and are made with locally- made materials.
+The collections made and sold are made with locally- made materials.

 About the artist

 Kassandra Guzman, aka Kuu, was born and grew up in Miami, FL.
-She founded KuuPottery in 2016 at the age of 23 years old while getting her business degree from Florida International University.
+She founded KuuPottery in 2016 while getting her business degree from Florida International University.

 KuuPottery started as a studio out of Kuu's apartment where she taught wheel throwing to the Miami community in addition to making small batch releases .
 Demand quickly forced her to grow out of the apartment and she relocated to different studio locations in the Miami area and began to work at the studio full-time.
 NBC Miami described KuuPottery as a "fully equipped ceramic shop and pottery studio offering classes for anyone looking to get those creative juices flowing" ]